google/zetasql/docs/aggregate-dp-functions.md

 **Description**

-Returns the number of rows in the [anonymization-enabled][anon-from-clause] `FROM` clause.
-The final result is an aggregation across anonymization IDs.
+Returns the number of rows in the
+[differentially private][anon-from-clause] `FROM` clause.
+The final result is an aggregation across privacy unit IDs.
 [Input values are clamped implicitly][anon-clamp].
-Clamping is performed per anonymization ID.
+Clamping is performed per privacy unit ID.

 **Return type**